TrentonWeaver/README2/README.txt

-# README2
+# README
-for project 2
+for project 6

 Name: Trenton Weaver
 email: trenton.i.weaver@vanderbilt.edu

-I estimated that this project once again will take me 20 hours to complete
+I estimated that this project once again will take me 30 hours to complete

-The amount of hours this project actually took was around 22 hours
+The amount of hours this project actually took was around 32 hours

-What stopped me from making progress was the understanding of what maxDNA, myDNA, and mySize were in the project.
-Just understanding what those were was kind of confusing and took a lot of times where I had to step back and try to remind myself.

-What I liked about the assignment is that a lot of it just builds off of project 1, so most of the functions don't take that much time at all.
-What I disliked was just understanding what maxDNA, myDNA, and mySize

-What could make this project better would be to change the names of these values, such as making myDNA just be something like DNApointer.
+I found the already written code in some files that could help me organized the code in other files, and give me an outline of what I am supposed to do.

+I tried testing the files by utilizing the test files and with if and else statements, printing out if the tests failed.
+I did the same thing to test the queue implementation.

+I enjoyed the organization of the project, I did not like the guitarstring files, as sound files still are very confusing for me.

+Suggestion would be giving further information for the guitarstring files.